Lobaro/docs/docs/lorawan-sensors/usonic-lorawan/index.md

 Lobaro offers customized tuning and consulting for environments where the default configuration does not match.

+The sensor can detect multiple "objects" the LoRaWAN Payload only contains the first one!

 ### Open Top vs. Closed Top

 As for now the sensor is shipped with an open top membran.
 This has advantages in sensibility and range, but is more prone to environmental impacts.